-The consumption of gluten can cause the small intestines of a patient with celiac disease to become inflamed and damaged.
+The small intestine of a patient with celiac disease will become inflamed and can be damaged because of the consumption of gluten.
 Over time, this is likely to lead to malabsorption of nutrients, causing bloating, diarrhea, and weight loss.
 In the long run, without necessary nutrients, the liver, brain, and other organs can suffer damage.
 Loss of calcium and bone density, miscarriage, infertility, and cancer are also possible complications of celiac disease.
 In children, growth and other development can be impacted by CD.
 Early signs of celiac disease might be stomach pain after eating.
 Patients will need to narrow down what food is causing their discomfort and consult a doctor to diagnose their celiac disease.1

 Possible Causes of Celiac Disease

-People most at risk for CD are those who have family members with dermatitis herpetiformis or themselves have celiac disease, those with Down syndrome, Turner syndrome, autoimmune thyroid disease, Sjogren’s syndrome, or colitis, and people with Type 1 diabetes.
+People most at risk for CD are people who have family members with dermatitis herpetiformis or themselves have celiac disease, those with Down syndrome, Turner syndrome, autoimmune thyroid disease, Sjogren’s syndrome, or colitis, and people with Type 1 diabetes.
 There is no cure, but intestines can start to heal as soon as sufferers follow a strictly gluten-free diet.
 15% of people with this disease, however, are non-responsive to even a GF diet.
-Typically, the latter situation is caused by the unintentional contamination of the diet with the presence of even traces of gluten.
+Typically, the unintentional contamination of the diet with the presence of even traces of gluten causes the latter situation.
 Those with nonresponsive celiac disease may have bacterial overgrowth, poor pancreas function, irritable bowel syndrome, or colitis.